 Slade took Laurel because he wants to kill the woman I love.
 He took the wrong woman.
 I love you.

 And then he'd pressed the syringe into her hand and asked her if she understood, because this was not, in any way, Oliver telling her everything she'd fantasized about him saying to her.
 It wasn't.

 Did he have to sound so damn sexy?
 And there, his hand, on her shoulder—what was it with him and her shoulders?
 As shoulders went they were fine, but still.
 Should she read into it?

 No, what she should do was answer him.
 She turned to glance up at him.
 "Home trashed home."
 Then she made her "I hate cleaning the lair up" face.

 And he laughed.
 Because he hated to clean it up, too, and somehow John had managed to sneak out of it.

 "Dig sure picked the right night to do his own thing."

 She frowned, biting her lip the way she did whenever a computer wasn't doing what she wanted fast enough.
 "There's something going on.
 With Lyla, I think.
 I don't mean they're together, because obs, right?
 But...something he's not saying."

-It is tender, right?
-She's not just making that up especially since he said he loves her.
+It was tender, right?
+She wasn't just making that up especially since he said he loved her.
 Only not really.
 Damn it all.